 The patient's age is determined by subtracting the patient's date of birth from the first day of the reporting month.
-Patients that are <18 years old as of the first day of the reporting month are excluded.
+Patients that are < 18 years old as of the first day of the reporting month are excluded.

-For the exclusion of catheter patients with limited life expectancy, catheter use in the reporting month is defined as the CROWNWeb "Access Type ID" having any of the following values: (16,18,19,20,21,"·"), where Access\Type\ID "16" represents AV Fistula combined with a Catheter, "18" represents AV Graft combined with a Catheter, "19" represents Catheter only, "20" represents Port access only, "21" represents other/unknown, and "·" represents missing.
+For the exclusion of catheter patients with limited life expectancy, catheter use in the reporting month is defined as the CROWNWeb "Access Type ID" having any of the following values: (16,18,19,20,21,"·"), where Access_Type_ID "16" represents AV Fistula combined with a Catheter, "18" represents AV Graft combined with a Catheter, "19" represents Catheter only, "20" represents Port access only, "21" represents other/unknown, and "·" represents missing.

 Hospice status is determined from a separate CMS file that contains final action claims submitted by Hospice providers.
 Once a beneficiary elects Hospice, all Hospice related claims will be found in this file, regardless if the beneficiary is in Medicare fee-for-service or in a Medicare managed care plan.
 Patients are identified as receiving hospice care if they have any final action claims submitted to Medicare by hospice providers in the current month.
+If the patient did not have Hospice claims in the preceding 12 months of Hospice claims data, we assume this patient was not receiving hospice care in that reporting month.

-Diagnoses of metastatic cancer, end stage liver disease, or coma in the past 12 months were determined from Medicare claims.
-Medicare claim types include inpatient admissions, outpatient claims (including dialysis claims) and physician services.
-Claims from providers, such as laboratories that report diagnosis codes when testing for the presence of a condition are excluded.
+Diagnoses of metastatic cancer, end stage liver disease, or coma in the past 12 months were determined from Medicare claim types.
+Medicare claims include inpatient hospitalizations, outpatient claims (including dialysis claims), and physician supplier claims.
+Claims from providers, such as laboratories, that report diagnosis codes when testing for the presence of a condition are excluded.
 A detailed list of ICD-10 diagnostic codes used to identify these comorbidities is included in the attached data dictionary code table (excel file).
+If the patient had missing comorbidity values in the preceding 12 months of Medicare claims, we assume this patient did not have the comorbidity in that reporting month.

-- S.10.
-Stratification Information (Provide all information required to stratify the measure results, if necessary, including the stratification variables, definitions, specific data collection items/responses, code/value sets, and the risk-model covariates and coefficients for the clinically-adjusted version of the measure when appropriate Note: lists of individual codes with descriptors that exceed 1 page should be provided in an Excel or csv file in required format with at S.2b.)
+S.10.
+Stratification Information (Provide all information required to stratify the measure results, if necessary, including the stratification variables, definitions, specific data collection items/responses, code/value sets, and the risk-model covariates and coefficients for the clinically-adjusted version of the measure when appropriate - Note: lists of individual codes with descriptors that exceed 1 page should be provided in an Excel or csv file in required format with at S.2b.)

-N/A

-- S.11.
+S.11.
 Risk Adjustment Type (Select type.
-Provide specifications for risk stratification in measure testing attachment) Statistical risk model
+Provide specifications for risk stratification in measure testing attachment) No risk adjustment or risk stratification

 If other: